 This course integrates multiple approaches and modalities of play therapy and other techniques with a focus on establishing and supporting therapeutic relationships with children, adolescents, and their families in a culturally competent manner.
 Students appraise the principles and interventions of play therapy and practice through hands-on application.
-Students integrate listening and observational skills and identify the child's projected internal world from a trauma-informed perspective.
-Students investigate the complexity of engaging the parents in support of the child's treatment.
+Students integrate listening and observational skills and identify the child's projected internal world from a psychodynamic, neurobiological, and trauma-informed perspective.
+Students investigate the complexity of engaging the child's caregivers in support of the child's treatment.